Concatenation

 A spreadsheet's concatenate ("&") function is used to assemble a complex text string—in this example, XML code for an SVG "circle" element.

-In formal language theory and computer programming, string concatenation is the operation of joining character strings end-to-end.
+In formal language theory and computer programming, concatenation is the operation of joining sequential objects, such as character strings, files, lists or pieces of audio or video, end-to-end.
 For example, the concatenation of "snow" and "ball" is "snowball".
 In certain formalizations of concatenation theory, also called string theory, string concatenation is a primitive notion.

+Terminology

+To concatenate is to join two or more sequential objects together to create a new object, generally without modifying any of the original objects.

+To append is to modify a sequential object by adding material at the end.
+Thus to append a to b is to modify b to be equal to the concatenation of the original value of b and a.
+Despite this, in some high-level programming languages, especially functional and logical ones, append is the operation for concatenating lists or arrays without modifying the originals.

+To prepend is to modify a sequential object by adding material at the beginning.
+Thus to prepend a to b is to modify b to be equal to the concatenation of a and the original value of b.

 Syntax

 In many programming languages, string concatenation is a binary infix operator, and in some it is written without an operator.
-This is implemented in different ways:
+Furthermore, the notation may be specific to string concatenation or support concatenation of various sequential data types depending on the language.
+Examples include: